 LifeRing Secular Recovery is an international network of people in recovery from alcohol and other drugs.
 The group uses peer support to promote personal growth and lead individuals in recovery as they develop personalized strategies for maintaining sobriety.

 Alcoholism is a family disease.
 Its impact isn’t limited to one person.
 Friends, family members and others close to the alcoholic often experience side effects of the person’s symptoms.
-Numerous groups help people cope with someone else’s alcoholism and provide guidance for supporting and loving someone with the disease.
+Numerous groups help people cope with someone else’s alcohol abuse issues and provide guidance for supporting and loving someone with the disease.

-Al-Anon is a support group for friends and family members affected by problem drinkers.
+Al-Anon is a support group for friends and family members of problem drinkers.
 At Al-Anon meetings, participants share how someone else’s alcohol abuse has affected them.
-By listening to others, participants learn how to cope with someone else’s problematic drinking.
+The community resource helps participants learn how to cope with someone else’s problematic drinking.

-Alateen is a support group for adolescents and young adults affected by a family member’s alcoholism.
+Alateen is a support group for adolescents and young adults coping with a family member’s alcoholism.
 At Alateen meetings, youth learn from the experiences of their peers and find support from people their age.

 Adult Children of Alcoholics group meetings are held in an estimated 1,500 locations across the United States.
-Members discuss how their lives were affected by a parent’s alcoholism, and they follow a 12-step program similar to Alcoholics Anonymous.
-It emphasizes a loss of control over the effects of alcoholism and finding serenity through a higher power.
+Members discuss how their lives were influenced by a parent’s alcoholism, and they follow a 12-step program similar to Alcoholics Anonymous.
+It emphasizes a loss of control over the effects of alcohol abuse and finding serenity through a higher power.

-Co-Dependents Anonymous is a support group for people striving to improve their relationship with someone affected by an addiction.
+Co-Dependents Anonymous is a support group for people striving to improve their relationship with someone afflicted with an addiction.
 Members practice the group’s 12 steps and principles to recover from codependence.

 The Partnership for Drug-Free Kids raises awareness of the culture of alcohol and drug abuse in the United States.
 Parents can learn how to talk to their children about alcohol, how to convince their child to stop drinking and how to support their child’s recovery.